cketti/cketti.de/_posts/2020-09-03-avoid-intent-resolveactivity.md

 }
 ```

-Due to the new limitations when targeting Android 11 the [`Intent.resolveActivity()`](https://developer.android.com/reference/kotlin/android/content/Intent#resolveActivity(android.content.pm.PackageManager)) call might now return `false` even though using `startActivity()` with the intent would work just fine.
+Due to the new limitations when targeting Android 11 the [`Intent.resolveActivity()`](https://developer.android.com/reference/kotlin/android/content/Intent#resolveActivity(android.content.pm.PackageManager)) call might now return `null` even though using `startActivity()` with the intent would work just fine.

 To make this work you could add a `<queries>` entry to `AndroidManifest.xml` as explained in the [documentation](https://developer.android.com/preview/privacy/package-visibility).
 But my suggestion is to avoid using `Intent.resolveActivity()` in such a case.